kevinjalbert/kevinjalbert.github.io/source/articles/2017-07-30-knowledge-and-screencast-culture.md

 > Anything!
 This repository helps promote individuals to share even the smallest tidbit of knowledge that they feel is worth sharing.
 It could be even a 30 seconds editor trick.
 Without having any restrictions, the hope is that the friction to share something to a wider audience is minimal, also to help encourage sharing what one might not feel is important enough to have a formal presentation for.

-My idea was have a communal place to share and consume knowlege in an asynchronous environment.
+My idea was have a communal place to share and consume knowledge in an asynchronous environment.
 The README is treated as a living document and will adjust and improve over time.

 I am continuously learning new things, and others have plenty to teach.
 This approach will create an environment for learning for not only myself, but for everyone.